A Survey on Video Diffusion Models: Video Generation

 \subsubsection{Pose-guided Video Generation}

 Follow Your Pose~\cite{FollowYourPose} presents a video generation model driven by pose and text control.
 It employs a two-stage training process by utilizing image-pose pairs and pose-free videos.
-In the first stage, a T2I (Text-to-Image) model is finetuned using (image, pose) pairs, enabling pose-controlled generation.
-In the second stage, the model leverages unlabeled videos for learning temporal modeling by incorporating temporal attention and cross-frame attention mechanisms.
+In the first stage, a T2I model is finetuned using (image, pose) pairs, enabling pose-controlled generation.
+In the second stage, the model leverages unlabeled videos to learn temporal modeling by incorporating temporal modules.
 This two-stage training imparts the model with both pose control and temporal modeling capabilities.

 Dreampose~\cite{Dreampose} constructs a dual-path CLIP-VAE~\cite{clip} image encoder and adapter module to replace the original CLIP text encoder in LDM~\cite{stablediffusion} as the conditioning component.
 Given a single human image and a pose sequence, this study can generate a corresponding human pose video based on the provided pose information.